There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 It’s important to wait until the pork belly is cool because otherwise, condensation in your container will turn the skin soggy.

-But never leave pork belly out on the side for over two hours.
+But never leave pork belly out at room temperature for over two hours.
 After this, bacteria can start to multiply, and you risk getting sick.

 Can you freeze pork belly?